Best Kona Coffee: 2026 Top Picks (Plus How To Spot A Scam)

 With $5 shipping, a discount on your first order, and a subscription service available, Hawaii Coffee Company is your go-to for all your Kona coffee and Hawaiian coffee needs!

-If light roast coffees are more your speed, you can’t go wrong with the Meridian Roast from Carta Coffee Merchants.
-Carta Coffee Merchants is a farm-to-consumer operation located in Kona, HI.
+If light roast coffees are more your speed, this unique and special offering from Hala Tree on the Big Island is sure to please.
+Hala Tree is a farm-to-consumer operation located in Kona, HI.

 This is a complex roast featuring the best of all worlds.
-Bright acidity and citrus flower are grounded with hazelnut and dark chocolate.
-The finish is creamy and smooth.
+Bright berry juiciness is balanced with almond, sweet spices, and cane juice.
+The finish is almost tea-like and very delicate.

 We recommend brewing this roast with the pour over method to extract all subtle nuances.
-The Meridian also makes a fantastic cold brew!
+This Kona Geisha also makes a fantastic cold brew!

 Best Peaberry: Koa Coffee Peaberry Medium Roast

 Koa Coffee makes our list again with their Kona Peaberry Medium Roast coffee.
-No list of the best Kona coffee would be complete without a peaberry variety.
+Without a peaberry variety, no list of the best Kona coffee would be complete.

 What is Kona peaberry coffee?